-The Export Control and Related Border Security (EXBS) Program seeks to prevent the proliferation of weapons of mass destruction (WMD) and advanced conventional weapons by helping to build effective national export control systems in countries that possess, produce, or supply strategic items as well as in countries through which such items are most likely to transit.
+The Export Control and Related Border Security (EXBS) Program seeks to prevent the proliferation of weapons of mass destruction (WMD) and destabilizing accumulations and irresponsible transfers of conventional weapons by helping to build effective national strategic trade control systems in countries that possess, produce, or supply strategic items, as well as in countries through which such items are most likely to transit.

-The program is designed to help countries develop and improve their strategic trade and related border control systems.
-In developing and improving these systems, we work to ensure conformity with international standards for controlling items on the control lists of the nonproliferation export control regimes, to prevent the authorization of transfers to end-uses and end-users of proliferation concern, and to detect and interdict illicit transfers at the border.
-In building countries' capacity in this critical area, the EXBS program helps key partners meet their obligations and commitments pursuant to other important U.S. and international initiatives, including UN Security Council Resolution 1540, the Proliferation Security Initiative, the National Security Strategy and adherence to the multilateral export control regimes, and it advances U.S. efforts to establish a global WMD detection architecture.
+The EXBS Program is designed to help countries develop and improve their strategic trade and related border control systems.
+In developing and improving these systems, we work to ensure conformity with international standards for regulating trade in items on the control lists of the multilateral export control regimes, to prevent the authorization of transfers to end-uses and end-users of proliferation concern, and to detect and interdict illicit transfers at the border.
+In building countries' capacity in this critical area, the EXBS Program advances U.S. efforts to establish a global WMD detection architecture and helps key partners meet their obligations and commitments pursuant to important U.S. and international initiatives, including UN Security Council Resolution 1540, the Proliferation Security Initiative, the National Security Strategy and adherence to the guidelines of multilateral export control regimes.

-The EXBS program assesses countries' export control systems and provides a variety of assistance depending on identified requirements, resource availability, and ability to absorb the assistance.
-The EXBS program is comprised of a wide range of nonproliferation export control assistance, from licensing and legal/regulatory technical workshops to the provision of detection equipment and training for border control and enforcement agencies.
+The EXBS Program works with partner governments to identify regulatory and institutional gaps and to develop resource requirements.
+The EXBS Program provides a wide range of technical assistance, from executive exchanges to training workshops to the provision of detection equipment and specialized training for border control and enforcement agencies.
 The EXBS Program provides assistance in Five Core areas:

-The EXBS program draws on the expertise and cooperation of a range of U.S. Government agencies and the private sector to provide the legal, licensing and enforcement training, along with the necessary information systems and equipment, to put the relevant capabilities into the hands of willing governments.
+The EXBS Program draws on the expertise and cooperation of a range of U.S. Government agencies, the private sector, and U.S. and international non-governmental organizations (NGOs) to provide the legal, licensing and enforcement training, along with the necessary information systems and equipment, to put the relevant capabilities into the hands of willing governments.
 More information on our partner agencies can be found on the Interagency Coordination link.

-Funding for the program comes from annual Foreign Operations Appropriations Acts.
-The Department obligates funds to other U.S. government agencies and contracts out directly to the private sector to conduct activities that support program objectives.
-To help implement and coordinate program assistance, ECC obligates funds to hire and station Program Advisors in some recipient countries as priorities dictate, preferably as regular participants in the Embassy country teams.
-For more information on our Advisor Program please see our Advisor link.
+Funding for the EXBS Program comes from annual Foreign Operations Appropriations Acts.
+The Department obligates funds to other U.S. government agencies, contracts out directly to the private sector, and award grants to U.S. and international NGOs to conduct activities that support program objectives.
+To help implement and coordinate program assistance, ECC obligates funds to hire and station Program Advisors in select partner countries as priorities dictate.
+For more information on our Advisor Program please see our Advisor Program link.

-The EXBS program's comprehensive approach, flexibility, responsiveness, and interagency approach make it a unique resource for addressing critical aspects of the United States' nonproliferation objectives.
+The EXBS Program currently is active in over 60 countries with a budget in fiscal year 2013 of about $55 million.
+The EXBS Program's comprehensive approach, flexibility, responsiveness, and interagency approach make it a unique resource for addressing critical aspects of the United States' nonproliferation objectives.